6 Do's And 3 Don'ts Of Remodelling A Family Home

 Some unexpected complications may arise when you're in the middle of your renovation.
 For example, your supplier might delay in delivering the construction materials, or your contractors might complete the project later than the allotted time.
 Preparing for the unexpected lets you take the necessary countermeasures and respond positively whenever issues arise.

 6. Set Realistic Timelines

-It's always good to have a timeline to adhere to, but it should be realistic—neither too short nor too long.
-A realistic timeline will ensure your project runs smoothly.
-However, setting up a timeline may not always be a walk in the park.
+Having a deadline to stick to is always a good idea, but it should be reasonable—neither too short nor too lengthy.
+A reasonable schedule will guarantee the success of your project.
+Yet, creating a timeline might not always be simple.
 It'd help if you consider factors like the availability of materials and contractors, the delivery time, and costs.

 You must know what not to do to avoid making mistakes that may cost you more money and time.
 When renovating a family home:

 1. Don't Have Kids And Pets Around

 When remodelling your home, you might use various chemicals that, together with the dust, could be harmful to your children's and pet's health.
 Also, while transporting supplies from one part of the house to another, the contractors may need to move around freely.
 Hence, you should take care to keep your children and pets away from the building site.

 However, if they must stay in your home, ensure their safety by: